agiac/rivo/README.md

 	// `Pipe` composes pipelines together, returning a new pipeline p := rivo.Pipe3(in, onlyEven, log)

-	// By passing a context and an input channel to our pipeline, we can get the output stream.
+	// By passing a context, an input channel, and an error channel to our pipeline, we can get the output stream.
 	// Since our first pipeline `in` is a generator and does not depend on an input stream, we can pass a nil channel.
 	// Also, since `log` is a sink, we only have to read once from the output channel to know that the pipeline has finished.
+	// The third parameter is an error channel, which we can also set to nil if we don't have to handle errors.
-	<-p(ctx, nil)
+	<-p(ctx, nil, nil)

 	// Expected output:
 	// 2